Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

 \emph{Sparsification}, the idea of reducing the size of an object of interest (such as a graph or a formula) while preserving its inherent properties, has been tremendously successful in many corners of computer science.

 One notion of sparsification comes from the influential paper of Bencz\'ur and Karger~\cite{Benczur96:stoc}, who showed that, for any $n$-vertex graph $G$, one can efficiently find a weighted subgraph $G'$ of $G$ with $O(n\log n)$ many edges, so that the size of \emph{all} cuts in $G$ is approximately preserved in $G'$, up to a small multiplicative error.
 The bound on the size of $G'$ was later improved to linear by Batson, Spielman and Srivastava~\cite{Batson14:siam}.
-Andoni, Chen, Krauthgamer, Qin, Woodruff. and Zhang showed that the dependency on $\varepsilon$ is optimal~\cite{Andoni16:itcs}.
-From the many follow-up works, we mention the paper of Kogan and Krauthgamer~\cite{Kogan15:itcs}, who initiated the study of sparsification for CSPs, Filtser and Krauthgamer~\cite{Filtser17:sidma}, who classified sparsifiable Boolean binary CSPs, and Butti and \v{Z}ivn\'y~\cite{Butti20:sidma}, who classified sparsifiable binary CSPs on all finite domains.
-Some impressive progress on this line of work has been made in recent years by Khanna, Putterman, and Sudan~\cite{Khanna24:soda,Khanna24:focs,Khanna25:stoc}, establishing optimal sparsifiers for classes of CSPs and codes, and Brakensiek and Guruswami~\cite{Brakensiek25:stoc}, who pinned down the sparsifiability of all CSPs (up to polylogarithmic factors, and non-efficiently).
+The optimality of the dependency on $\varepsilon$ was established by the works of Andoni, Chen, Krauthgamer, Qin, Woodruff and Zhang~\cite{Andoni16:itcs} and Carlson, Kolla, Srivastava and Trevisan \cite{DBLP:conf/soda/CarlsonKST19}.
+From the many follow-up works, we mention the paper of Kogan and Krauthgamer~\cite{Kogan15:itcs}, who initiated the study of sparsification for constraint satisfaction problems (CSPs), Filtser and Krauthgamer~\cite{Filtser17:sidma}, who classified sparsifiable Boolean binary CSPs, and Butti and \v{Z}ivn\'y~\cite{Butti20:sidma}, who classified sparsifiable binary CSPs on all finite domains.
+Some impressive progress on this line of work has been made in recent years by Khanna, Putterman and Sudan~\cite{Khanna24:soda,Khanna24:focs,Khanna25:stoc}, establishing optimal sparsifiers for classes of CSPs and codes, and Brakensiek and Guruswami~\cite{Brakensiek25:stoc}, who pinned down the sparsifiability of all CSPs (up to polylogarithmic factors, and non-efficiently).
 A different but related notion of sparsification is the concept of (unweighted) additive cut sparsification, introduced by Bansal, Svensson and Trevisan~\cite{Bansal19:focs}, later studied for other CSPs by Pelleg and \v{Z}ivn\'y~\cite{Pelleg24:talg}.